benmomo/eiffel-ontology-doc/docs/user_guide.md

             "oClass": "http://purl.org/eiffo/ecv#Domain",
             "oInstance": "http://purl.org/eiffo/ecv#BiosphereDomain1"
         },
-        "ecvDescription": "Land cover is the observed (bio)-physical cover on the Earth’s surface.
+        "ecvDescription": "Land cover is the observed (bio)-physical cover on the Earth surface.
 It influences climate by modifying water and energy exchanges with the atmosphere and by changing greenhouse gas and aerosol sources and sinks.
 Land-cover conditions are inherently dynamic (i.e. seasonality) and distributions are linked to regional climatic conditions, so changes in cover can be due to climate change on a regional scale as well as directly due to human activities", "ecvFactSheetLink": "https://ane4bf-datap1.s3.eu-west-1.amazonaws.com/wmod8_climatedata/s3fs-public/biomass_ecv_factsheet_201905.pdf?UIj2pnLviZJQEYAmaNuHOB3_fWsMjQoS",
         "ecvIconLink": "https://ane4bf-datat.s3.eu-west-1.amazonaws.com/wmod8_climatedata/s3fs-public/ico-bio-above-ground-biomass_hover.png?9_9apKhjAgL8jiCQ0E29_w1uo_u7tE1V=",
         "ecvName": "Above-ground Biomass",